Llamaware/gruyere/README.md

    cd gruyere
    ```

-2. **Open it in Your Browser**: Just double-click the `index.html` file and watch the magic unfold.
+2. **Open it in Your Browser**: Just run `python server.py`, open a browser at `localhost:8000`, and watch the magic unfold.
 No need for a server—just your trusty browser, pretending this is real.

 3. **Create an Account**: Enter a username, a password, and prepare to be amazed by the stunning lack of verification.